yeonghoey/the-plain/_drafts/2016-09-26-book-review-the-design-of-everyday-things.md

 > The door's knob **signifies** opening.
 > The knob **signifies** whether pushed, pulled, or slid.

-**Contraints** work for making things hard to fail.
-And **affordances** and **signifiers** is essential for designing **constraints**.
+**Contraints** work for making things hard to fail.  **Affordances** and **signifiers** is essential for designing **constraints**.

 > The iron plate on a door **signifies** opening by pushing.
 > The iron plate also places a **contraint** of pulling.
 (Because there is no handle to grip)

 These concepts are reminicent of interfaces and encapsulations in programming.
 A well designed interface **signifies** how to use the library properly.
 It also hides not intended **affordances** by encapsulations.
 It places **constraints** for making things hard to fail.

 ## Mapping and Feedback

-**Mapping** relates to layout of controls and displays.
-Consider the situation that you must control stage lighting.
-There are lots of light bulbs and you should turn  some of them on and off at an exact moment.
-The problem is that most traditional stage lighting controls just place many control buttons on a panel in a row.
+**Mapping** relates to the layout of controls and displays.
+Consider the situation that you must do stage lighting.
+There are lots of lights and you should continuously turn some of them on and off at exact moments.
+The problem is that most traditional stage lighting controls simply place many buttons on a panel in a row.
 You have to memorize which button controls which light.
-It can be a challenge and error-prone.
+It's a challenge and error-prone.

 What if the buttons were arranged in the way the lights arranged?
 You can just map the buttons and lights.
 It's relatively easier.

 Let's see another example.
-I'm writing this post in **Vim** editor.
-It maps `hjkl` keys on the keyboard to the movement of cursor.
+I'm writing this post in **Vim** editor[^1].
+It maps `hjkl` keys to the movement of cursor.
 Each key stands for **LEFT**, **DOWN**, **UP**, **RIGHT** respectively.

 **Vim**'s way is for efficiency.
-You will love it once get used to.
+You will love it once you get used to.
 But it's a bad mapping from a design perspective.
-It's one of the reasons why people feel frustrated when they try to use **Vim**
+It's one of the reasons why people feel frustrated when they try to use the editor.

 Conversely, most  games have `wasd` mapping for the player character's movement.
 It's very natural because the way of keys arranged exactly stands for the direction of the movement.

-> `wasd` naturally mapped to the movement of a *character*.
+> `hjkl` *NOT* naturally **mapped** to the movement of *cursor*.
-> `hjkl` **NOT** naturally mapped to the movement of *cursor*.
+> `wasd` naturally **mapped** to the movement of a *character*.

 **Mapping** alleviates the complexity of controls.
-But by only great mapping can't do much.
+But a great mapping alone can't do much.
 The more complex the device is, the more harder we control.
-We need feedback to understand how it works.
-If you have used a iPod Shuffle, you may have felt what I mean.
-It intentionally removed display, which causes lack of feedback.
-It has a great mapping, but you can't select the exact play list you want.
+We need **feedback** to understand how it works.

+If you have used a iPod Shuffle, you may have feelings what I mean.
+It intentionally removed display, which causes lack of **feedback**.
+Even though it has a relatively great **mapping**, you can't select the exact songs and play lists you want.

-**Feedback** plays an important role in design.
-When people are notified what they just have done is a mistake at appropriate moment, people learn.
+**Feedback** plays an important role in understanding.
+When people made a mistake and were notified at an appropriate moment, they learn.
-Feedback enhances understanding of the product including the mapping.
+**Feedback** enhances understanding of the product.

-The amount of feedback should be adequate.
-Poor feedback makes people frustrated.
+The amount of **feedback** should be adequate.
+Poor **feedback** makes people frustrated.
 It makes people hard to understand what's happening.
 It's simply a root of error.
-Too much feedback is also a problem.
+Too much **feedback** is also a problem.
 It makes people annoyed.
-What's more, it makes people ignore some feedback which is  really important.
+What's more, it makes people ignore some feedback which is important.

 Let's see the programming example.
-The nature of feedback exactly makes sense on writing error messages.
+The nature of **feedback** exactly makes sense on writing error messages.
 Many programming books suggests that we should not simply ignore warning messages.
-Lots of warnings messages can conceal some important errors.
+Lots of warnings messages can conceal important errors.

 Lack of detailed information is also a problem.
-What if you get a simple message `error occurred.` after calling a method?
+What if you get a simple message `error occurred`?
 You will get lost.

 ## Conceptual Models